rconnelly/ach.fulfillment/README.md

 ## Job configuration
 1. Go to quartz_jobs.config file
-2. Open "job-data-map" section - there for entry with key "AchFilesStore" you should put path to the directory where genarated files will be stored.
+2. For each job there is  "job-data-map" section where additional data for job should be added.
+   Find GenerateAchFilesJob and fill parameters in "job-data-map" section.
 3. Open "trigger" section - there you can configure when your job will be run.
 Change cron-expression for your one.
 For more information look at http://en.wikipedia.org/wiki/Cron